 I went on this trip during the first week of June and the seas weren’t rough at all.
-There were only a couple of days that there were big waves due to change in currents, but they weren’t so bad.
-We rarely experienced sea sickness, but we surely earned our sea legs (ability to keep our balance on board a moving boat)!
+There were only a couple of days that there were big waves due to changes in currents, but they weren’t so bad.
+We rarely experienced seasickness, but we surely earned our sea legs (ability to keep our balance on board a moving boat)!

 By the way, one thing I’ve noticed is that when you live and travel in a yacht for while, once you step foot on land and start to stay still, you’ll have this feeling as if everything around you is slightly moving — much like how it is on the boat.
 It wasn’t a big problem, but it was an amusing sensation that I’ve discovered from leading such a brief ‘sailor’s life’.

 TIP: If you easily get dizzy, don’t stay under the yacht whenever you start to sail out to sea.
 Stay on deck.
 Then again, how could you stay inside when there’s so much to see outside and so much sun to soak in, right? ;)